CodeBoarding/enact-pipeline/README.md

 This notebook serves as a helpful resource for navigating and analyzing ENACT output data effectively.

+>[!NOTE]
+>For helper scripts to work with ENACT results, please refer to the [visiumhd-helpers](https://github.com/Mena-SA-Kamel/visiumhd-helpers) repository.
+This includes demo scripts for:
+>- Running Sargent on ENACT bin-to-cell assignment results
+>- Converting ENACT outputs to Seurat-compatible format

 ## Visualizing Results on TissUUmaps
 To view results on [TissUUmaps](https://tissuumaps.github.io), begin by installing TissUUmaps by following the instructions at: